The Zapruder Film: Genuine or Fake?

 - and the building had several rear entrances that were unlocked and unguarded.

-As far as the medical evidence is concerned, the alteration of some of the autopsy photographs is not implausible, since any conspirators would have controlled all of the relevant photographic evidence, and would have had ample time in which to perform any alterations.
+As far as the medical evidence is concerned, the alteration of some of the autopsy photographs is not implausible, since certain conspirators might conceivably have controlled all of the relevant photographic evidence, and would have had ample time in which to perform any alterations.
 For similar reasons, it is hardly unknown for investigating authorities to tamper with witness statements, as appears to have happened in the Oswald case.

 On the other hand, the physical alteration of either the Zapruder film or Kennedy’s corpse would have had to be done within an infeasibly short period of time, and with incomplete access to all the information that would have been needed to avoid detection in the future.